-Use MenuCal - the menu calculator to help meet allergen requirements.
+Use MenuCal - the menu calculator to help meet legislative allergen labelling requirements.

 There are 14 allergens that must be declared by law

 - Cereals containing gluten - wheat (such as spelt and khorasan wheat), rye, barley, oats Note: The cereal name e.g 'wheat', must be declared and highlighted, not 'gluten'